vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 Song headers contain a count of up to twenty logical tracks.
 One variant stores little-endian track pointers immediately after the count; another stores byte indexes into table +$10.
 The track initializer distinguishes these layouts.
 The command table at $1c6b contains thirty-two entries for $e0–$ff.
-Detection checks the linked note, wait, phrase, and transposition handlers as well as the header initializer and pitch table.

 Host command $06 starts a song indexed through table +$1a.
 Commands wait in a ring before the music header is initialized.
 In Mortal Kombat II, DP $e9 holds